-Tony Heaver-Wren is a partner and a member of the Cayman Dispute Resolution department.
-He qualified in 1994 and joined Appleby in 2007, having been a senior associate at leading firms in England and Australia for over eight years.
+Tony Heaver-Wren is a senior partner in the Dispute Resolution practice group in Cayman.
+Before joining Appleby in 2008 Tony practised as a Senior Associate at leading firms in England and Australia.

-He has published and presented extensively and is the author of the Cayman chapter of Cross Border Insolvency.
+Tony has acted as an expert witness on numerous occasions, providing evidence of Cayman law to courts in the United States, Hong Kong and Australia.
+He has been published extensively and is the author of the Cayman chapter of Cross Border Insolvency.

 Recent matters include advising: